abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 mistakes and losing it.
 We’ve all been blundering, not noticing, disrespectful, impolite, unkind.
 We’ve been talking too long or not saying enough.
 Everybody’s getting it wrong.
 Why don’t we just practice forgiveness instead and get out of this trap?
-You forgive me and I’ll forgive you, okay?
+You forgive me, and I’ll forgive you, okay?

 Yes, everything is breaking down.
 But we can get through that, we can be bigger than that.
 We can be bigger than getting it right and wrong.
 We can be bigger than success and failure, praise and blame, gain and loss.
 What a relief to get out of the game.
-There will be some pain though and we might even cause pain.
+There will be some pain though, and we might even cause pain.
 Maybe the way out of it is being a bit more relaxed, at ease, broad-minded, and less concerned about being right, perfect, on time, prepared, well-defended, and approved.

 We can go down into our bellies, relax, breathe out, open up, and trust that as human beings we have what it takes to be human beings.
 We can